Rebecca Gjini

 Also known as algorithmic differentiation (AD), AD is a tool that is used to compute function derivatives in a methodological way.

 Also known as algorithmic differentiation (AD), AD is a tool that is used to compute function derivatives in a methodological way.
 When a human programmer codes a function and its associated derivative, typically the derivative needs to be coded by hand.
 AD allows programmers to code up their original function and use the AD computer algorithm to solve for the derivative function.
-I implemented AD within a python package called PyDDA (Pythonic Direct Data Assimilation) during my internship at the Argonne National Laboratory.
+I implemented AD within a Python package called PyDDA (Pythonic Direct Data Assimilation) during my internship at the Argonne National Laboratory.
 PyDDA uses data from multiple weather radars to get 3D wind field velocities based on the 3D variational technique.
 I implemented AD within all the gradient functions of the package used to perform the cost function minimization.
-For more information on PyDDA and how AD is used within the package check out the PyDDA documentation and github.
+For more information on PyDDA and how AD is used within the package, check out the PyDDA documentation and github.

 PyDDA documentation PyDDA github